estruyf/testing-microsoft365-playwright-template/README.md

 - `npm run test:ui` to run the tests in UI mode
 - `npm run test:debug` to run the tests in debug mode

+## Running tests in GitHub Actions

+The project contains a GitHub Actions workflow that runs the tests in a GitHub-hosted runner.
+The workflow is configured to run on a schedule, or you can manually trigger it.

+You can find the workflow in the `.github/workflows` folder.